NairnFEAMPM is a Mac-only application to create simulations, run them, and visualize them.

-The application NairnFEAMPM is a 64 bit, Intel-only application.
+The application NairnFEAMPM "Universal" Mac app (i.e., runs native on either Intel or new M1 chips).
 Install by expanding the downloaded zip file and dragging NairnFEAMPM to your Applications folder.
 This application require MacOS 10.9 or newer (but is no longer tested below 10.11).

 |NairnFEAMPM Download||Size (MB)||Updated|

 |NairnFEAMPM 9.1 - This version is a full-featured version of NairnFEAMPM for running NairnFEA and NairnMPM but it does not contain those binaries.
 To run calculations, you have to check out and compile the source code and with those binaries.
 See application help on "Code Engine Development" for running in this mode.||5.1||17 FEB 2022|

 I have given up trying to stay ahead of Apple to keep this package easy to use.
 Every new MacOS makes it harder and it has now become essentially impossible.
 Probably the last straw was that it is not possible to provide a parallel version of the software using Apple developer tools.
 They do not support OpenMP methods for parallel code unless every user installs a compiler, like clang-mp, that supports it (the compiled code needs its libraries).
 If you are going to install a compiler, you might as well use it to create your own binaries (the best hack to avoid Apple road blocks).
 Here are steps to start using NairnFEAMPM to run calculations: